Skip to Content

 With plenty of connecting staterooms, families can choose two rooms next to each other and enjoy the luxury of double the space.

-Unique to the Spirit-class ships, the 4K cabin is described as an interior with a window offering an obstructed view.
-I booked one of these cabins, and in reality, it’s a Juliette balcony where you can’t step outside.
+Unique to the Spirit-class ships, Carnival Cruise Line describes its 4K cabin as an interior with a window offering an obstructed view.
+I booked one of these cabins.
+In reality, it’s a Juliette balcony where you can’t step outside.

 The Carnival Spirit has three pools on deck 9 or the Lido deck.
-The Sun Forward Pool and the Dome Main Pool are located back-to-back in the center of the deck.
-The Blue Iguana Tequila bar and Red Frog Rum bar sit between them.
+The Sun Forward Pool and the Dome Main Pool are located back-to-back in the center of the deck, with a couple of hot tubs.

 Serenity adult-only area